-A good commercial lending training program will expose learners to various types of credit risk assessment tools .
-The course may cover the full loan review and underwriting process, as well as elements of credit risk training and how risk translates into loan pricing.
+A good commercial lending training program will expose learners to various types of credit risk assessment tools.
+The course may cover the full loan review and underwriting process, elements of credit risk training, and how risk translates into loan pricing.
 This type of course should cover all aspects of financial analysis, including trend analysis and ratio analysis, so the risk of credit loss to the lender can be effectively quantified.

 4. Managing problem loans

 Other topics covered in this course include detecting warning signs of problem loans, causes of problem loans, costs associated with deteriorating credit, and potential solutions to problem accounts.

 To keep learning and developing your knowledge base, please explore the additional relevant resources below: